 A typical CityEngine project consists of a variety of files: scenes, rules, and any other data related to the project.
-Keeping assets, rules, and scenes in predefined locations, or workspaces, helps you and your collaborators work efficiently.
+Keeping assets, rules, and scenes in predefined locations, or workspaces, helps you and your collaborators.

-When you start CityEngine for the first time a CityEngine default workspace is created for you automatically in your home directory.
-The workspace is basically a folder in your filesystem where all your projects are stored.
-This makes it is very easy to use resources such as 3D models or rule files across multiple projects.
+When you start CityEngine for the first time, a CityEngine default workspace is created for you automatically in your home directory.
+The workspace is basically a folder in your file system where all your projects are stored.
+This allows you to use resources such as 3D models or rule files across multiple projects.

 - You can create as many workspaces as you like, but you can open only one workspace at a time.